cscart/docs/user_guide/look_and_feel/themes/diacritic_symbols.rst

     :align: center
     :alt: Visual Editor

-*   If you use several languages in your store, switch to a language containing diacritic symbols.
+*   If you use several languages in your store, switch to the language containing diacritic symbols.
 *   In the **Customize** section choose *Custom CSS*.
 *   Paste the code to the field given below.
 Save the changes.